IIIF/api/source/presentation/4.0/model.md

 ### temporalScale
 {: #temporalScale}

-A single UnitValue that defines a multiplier or scale factor for the `duration` property of a Container, indicating that one second in "Container time" represents some other real world duration.
-A Canvas with a `duration` of 450 seconds and a `temporalScale` with `quantity` 1000 represents a real-world duration of 450,000 seconds (5.2 days), for example a time-lapse video of a growing plant.
+A single Quantity that defines a multiplier or scale factor for the `duration` property of a Container, indicating that one second in "Container time" represents some other real world duration.
+A Canvas with a `duration` of 450 seconds and a `temporalScale` with `quantityValue` 1000 represents a real-world duration of 450,000 seconds (5.2 days), for example a time-lapse video of a growing plant.
 The value of `unit` _MUST_ be a time unit.
 In this specification, the only time unit defined is `s`, i.e., seconds.
 Unless other values are defined externally as an [extension][prezi30-ldce], the value of `unit` _SHOULD_ always be `s`.

 To assert a `temporalScale` for a Content Resource, the resource _MUST_ first be painted into a Container with a `duration` and the `temporalScale` is asserted on that Container.
 For example, an Audio file is painted into a Timeline, and then `temporalScale` is asserted on the Timeline.